OlgaMilczek/battleship/README.md

 ## Used technologies

 This project was created with:
-* React JS i for UI
+* React JS for UI
-* JavaScript for Game Logic.
+* Vanilla JavaScript for Game Logic.
 * Jest
 * CSS